Aragorn: The War of the Ring

-Together, Gandalf and the Three Hunters travelled to Edoras in Rohan, where Gandalf freed King Théoden from the enchantment of the treacherous wizard Saruman and helped him prepare the Rohirrim to fight against Saruman.
-Aragorn fought with the men of Rohan at the Battle of Helm's Deep, in which Saruman's army of orcs was destroyed.
-Aragorn used a palantír--a seeing stone--to reveal himself to Sauron as the heir of Isildur.
-He did this to distract Sauron's attention from Frodo, who was approaching Mordor, and to draw Sauron's forces out of Mordor.
-Aragorn's action caused Sauron to launch his assault on the city of Minas Tirith prematurely.
-To reach the city in time to defend it, Aragorn took the Paths of the Dead, summoning the Dead Men of Dunharrow.
+Together, Gandalf and the Three Hunters travel to Edoras in Rohan, where Gandalf frees King Théoden from the enchantment of the treacherous wizard Saruman and helped him prepare the Rohirrim to fight against Saruman.
+Aragorn fights with the men of Rohan at the Battle of Helm's Deep, in which Saruman's army of orcs is destroyed.
+Aragorn uses the palantír, a seeing stone, to reveal himself to Sauron as the heir of Isildur, to distract him from Frodo's approach to Mordor, and to draw Sauron's forces out of Mordor.
+Aragorn's action causes Sauron to launch his assault on the city of Minas Tirith prematurely.
+To reach the city in time to defend it, Aragorn takes the Paths of the Dead, summoning the Dead Men of Dunharrow.
 The Dead Men owed allegiance to Aragorn as the heir of Isildur; it had been prophesied by Isildur and Malbeth the Seer that the Dead would one day be summoned to pay their debt for betraying Gondor.
-With their aid, Aragorn defeated the Corsairs of Umbar at the port of Pelargir; Aragorn then released the Dead Men and used the Corsairs' ships to sail up the Anduin to Minas Tirith with his Rangers and a large contingent of men from the southern regions of Gondor.
-As they approached Minas Tirith, Aragorn unfurled the royal standard that Arwen had made for him, showing both the White Tree of Gondor and the jewelled crown and seven stars of the House of Elendil.
-With the help of the southern forces, the armies of Gondor and Rohan rallied and defeated Sauron's army in the Battle of the Pelennor Fields.
+With their aid, Aragorn defeats the Corsairs of Umbar at the port of Pelargir.
+Aragorn releases the Dead Men and uses the Corsairs' ships to sail up the Anduin to Minas Tirith with his Rangers and a large contingent of men from the southern regions of Gondor.
+As they approach Minas Tirith, Aragorn unfurls the royal standard that Arwen had made for him, showing both the White Tree of Gondor and the jewelled crown and seven stars of the House of Elendil.
+With the help of the southern forces, the armies of Gondor and Rohan rally and defeat Sauron's army in the Battle of the Pelennor Fields.

-Aragorn's daring and success had brought him closer to his own kingship, which was his by right as a direct descendant of Isildur but had been left unclaimed for centuries by Aragorn's ancestors.
-Gondor had been under the rule of the Stewards of Gondor for centuries, and it was widely doubted that any of the royal line still lived.
-The Steward Denethor, who years before had seen Aragorn (then known as Thorongil) as a rival for his father's favour, declared that he would not bow to a descendant of Isildur.
-Believing that it was futile to battle Sauron, Denethor had himself burned on a funeral pyre.
-Aragorn healed Faramir, Denethor's heir, who had been wounded in battle and was expected to die, using the herb athelas.
-Faramir, unlike his father, recognized Aragorn as his lord and the rightful heir to the throne of Gondor.
-Aragorn's humility and self-sacrifice gained him the hearts of the inhabitants of Gondor's capital city.
-His healing abilities were noted by the people of Gondor; as the wise-woman and healer Ioreth said, "The hands of the King are the hands of a healer, and so shall the rightful king be known".
-The people hailed Aragorn as King that same evening.
+Aragorn's daring and success had brought him closer to his own kingship, which was his by right as a direct descendant of Isildur.
+Gondor had been under the rule of the Stewards of Gondor for centuries, and it was doubted that any of the royal line still lived.
+The Steward Denethor, who years before had seen Aragorn (then known as Thorongil) as a rival for his father's favour, declares that he will not bow to a descendant of Isildur.
+Believing that it is futile to battle Sauron, Denethor has himself burned on a funeral pyre.
+Aragorn heals Faramir, Denethor's heir, who had been wounded in battle and was expected to die, using the herb athelas.
+Faramir recognizes Aragorn as his lord and the rightful heir to the throne of Gondor.
+Aragorn's humility and self-sacrifice win him the hearts of the inhabitants of Gondor's capital city.
+His healing abilities are noted by the people of Gondor; as the wise-woman and healer Ioreth says, "The hands of the King are the hands of a healer, and so shall the rightful king be known".
+The people hail Aragorn as King that same evening.